UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 [project.optional-dependencies] # Define optional dependencies here if you have any
 ```

-Note that both `setup.py` and `pyproject.toml` can be used in conjection, and in
+Note that both `setup.py` and `pyproject.toml` can be used in conjunction, and in
 the transition period it is common for Python packages to include both these files, as we
 will do in this workshop.
 In this case, we can create a minimal `pyproject.toml` file that just
-specificies the use of `setuptools` and links to the `setup.py` file:
+specifies the use of `setuptools` and links to the `setup.py` file:

 ```toml
 [build-system]